GaetanLepage/phd-manuscript/sections/3_ssl/0_index.typ

 Diverse and advanced approaches have successfully been applied to this challenging acoustic problem.
 Also, we discuss the relevance of the #acr("SSL") task for the robotics research area and highlight essential works made in this field.
 We then present our methodological and experimental work on this topic.
-Single-source and multi-source formulations of the localization problem have been explored in distinct ways.
+Single-source and multi-source statements of the localization problem have been explored in distinct ways.
-The proposed solutions are tested and implemented in the simulator introduced in the previous chapter.
+The proposed solutions have been tested and implemented in the simulator introduced in the previous chapter.

 #include "1_sota/0_index.typ"
 #include "2_single_source/0_index.typ"